harvestinghappiness/harvestinghappiness.github.io/_posts/2015-11-01-November-Newsletter.md

 hours and then walk the 2 hours home.
 Others get up at 4 AM to iron clothes.

-{% include figure.html src="cristianemilybrennan.jpg" %}
+{% include figure.html src="cristianemilybrennan.jpg" side="right" %}

 With all this going on you might ask yourself why they volunteer.
 Truth is, they absolutely love volunteering.
 It